getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

      getfem::add_basic_contact_brick
           (md, varname_u, multname_n, dataname_r, BN,dataname_gap , dataname_alpha, aug_version );

 This function adds a frictionless contact brick on ``varname_u`` thanks to a multiplier variable ``multname_n``.
 If we take :math:`U` is the vector of degrees of freedom on which the unilateral constraint is applied, the matrix :math:`B_N` have to be such that this condition is defined by :math:`B_N U \le 0`.
 The constraint is prescribed thank to a multiplier ``multname_n`` whose dimension should be equal to the number of lines of :math:`B_N`.
 The variable ``dataname_r`` is the name of the augmentation parameter :math:`r` should be chosen in a range of acceptable values. ``dataname_gap`` is an optional parameter representing the initial gap.
 It can be a single value or a vector of value. ``dataname_alpha`` is an optional homogenization parameter for the augmentation parameter.
-The parameter `aug_version` indicates the augmentation strategy : 0 for the non-symmetric Alart-Curnier augmented Lagrangian, 1 for the symmetric one, 2 for the symmetric one with an additional term and 3 for the new unsymmetric method.
+The parameter `aug_version` indicates the augmentation strategy : 1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one, 3 for the unsymmetric method based on augmented multipliers.
 Note that is possible to change the basic contact matrix :math:`BN` by use::

      getfem::contact_brick_set_BN(md, indbrick);